-To prepare a revised and updated edition of the Outstanding Books for the College Bound booklists every five years.
+To support lifelong learning by preparing a revised and updated edition of the annotated Outstanding Books for the College Bound booklist to guide students of all ages planning to continue their education beyond high school.
+The booklist is updated every five years.

 To provide reading recommendations to students of all ages who plan to continue their education beyond high school.